Find Help Through the "Hope Now" Initiative

 - In some cases, the counselor may refer the individual to another counselor local to the borrower for in-person assistance.
 In other cases, the counselor will actually contact your mortgage servicer directly for you, providing you agree and provide written authorization for the counselor to act on your behalf.

 - The loan servicer/lenders are more likely to negotiate and be flexible with market conditions as they are; the last thing they want is your property back.
-At Countrywide Home Mortgage, for instance, the country's largest mortgage lender, an estimated 82,000 loans have borrowers that are eligible for assistance under the Hope Now initiative, and they have a team of 3000 employees handling workout plans for these and other financial hardship cases.

 - Servicers then determine the borrowers eligibility for refinancing based on credit history, FICO score, current loan amount and loan-to-value ratio.
 Although the initiative does not preclude it, servicers try to help borrowers avoid prepayment penalties in a refinancing.

-- Some borrowers with ARM's who are current on their mortgage, but don't have the financial ability to stay current once their interest rate resets (and can't qualify for refinancing using traditional methods) may be eligible for an interest-rate "freeze".
-This freeze does not necessarily apply to those who are having difficulty meeting their mortgage commitments due to job loss or medical reasons; however, loan servicers may still be willing to consider a "workout" plan for these circumstances, it is just not covered under the "Hope Now" initiative.
+- Some borrowers with ARM's who are current on their mortgage, but don't have the financial ability to stay current once their interest rate resets (and can't qualify for refinancing using traditional methods) may be eligible for an interest-rate freeze.
+This freeze does not necessarily apply to those who are having difficulty meeting their mortgage commitments due to job loss or medical reasons; however, loan servicers may still be willing to consider a workout plan for these circumstances, it is just not covered under the "Hope Now" initiative.

 - The initiative also has provisions to assist homeowners unable to meet payments regardless of interest rate reset issues.
 In these cases, counselors look to find the least painful loss mitigation strategy, such as a short sale (selling at a deficiency) or deed in lieu of foreclosure (giving the property back to the bank, essentially).